miyazaki1707/MinecraftTelegramBot/README.md

 <h1>Minecraft Telegram Server Plugin</h1>
 <h3>Overview</h3>

-This Minecraft plugin allows you to integrate a Telegram bot with your Minecraft server, so you can kill some players, spawn a GIANT zombie and so on.
+This Minecraft plugin allows you to integrate a Telegram bot with your Minecraft server.
 <h3>Configuration</h3>

 <ol>